 You’ve likely been sitting at the edge of survival mode for quite a while.
 You know it well.
 It’s become a way of life.
 You have developed damaging habits to cope with lack of sleep, missed meals, and limited time for yourself and family.
 You know how to get the critical things done with a hectic schedule at the office and have a system in place for ensuring you meet everyone’s basic needs.
 These habits are keeping you in this mode.

 Be gentle but insistent as you develop new habits

-To move to the right, to thriving, you will need to develop new habits.
-Take the time to look at both who your real self is and your ideal self.
-Then, create a plan to move from where you are, to where you want to be…then, get your butt in gear, my dear!
+To move to the right, you will need to develop new habits to thrive.
+Take the time to look at your real self and your ideal self.
+Then, create a plan to move from where you are to where you want to be.
+Then, get your butt in gear, my dear!

 How happy are you?
 Are you content?
 Do you have moments of peace?
 Do you feel good?
 Perhaps you do, but not nearly as often as you’d like to.

 If you are like most women leaders, your responsibilities and frantic pace leave you feeling frazzled, overwhelmed, irritated and frustrated.
 Happy, my guess, doesn’t hit the top of the list very often.

 But what if it could?

 What would it be like to feel more of those “good” feelings on a regular basis?
 As one woman inthis survey put it: